-Even though it has been the law since the Equal Pay Act 1970 required men and women have equal pay provisions, there are still tens of thousands of Equal Pay Claims made each year.
+Despite Equal Pay provisions which have been around since 1970, there are still tens of thousands of Equal Pay Claims made each year.

-today for no obligation advice regarding equal pay.
+ENQUIRE ONLINE for no obligation advice on making an equal pay claim.

 If you wish to bring a claim under the equal pay provisions you must be able to compare yourself to a colleague of the opposite sex whose terms and conditions are different to your own.
 Both men and women can bring claims for equal pay.

 A comparator must be someone who is either doing: